CoEDL/clan-helpers/scripts/excel2cha/README.md

 		- Sex
 		- Languages (order of proficiency)
 		- Usual role in recordings
-A sample spreadsheet can be found in the sample/ folder
 4. The header files will be generated in an Output folder.